 id Software is well known for pushing the gaming standards ahead of their time.
 They have games like Wolfenstein 3D in their portfolio of works, so naturally much was expected from RAGE upon its first appearance.
-Using their own id Tech 5 engine, RAGE is certainly one of the better looking games on the market, it’s just a shame that some of RAGE’s issues let it down.
+Using their own id Tech 5 engine, RAGE is certainly one of the better-looking games on the market, it’s just a shame that some of the game’s issues let it down.

 One of the things I wasn’t too thrilled about was the lack of a caring story.
 The game begins with your character crash landing into the world ruined by an asteroid.
 As you continue to play you’ll discover that your character has some highly desired attributes.
 It’s not the lack of originality that gets me; it’s more the fact that the game lacks the ability to make you care for the story at all.

-The thing that lets RAGE’s visual appeal down slightly is the amount of texture pop ins whenever motion is applied to the setting.
-It’s no good having those mouth watering textures if their blurred for a good ten seconds on approach.
-Although these pop-ins can be very annoying it just goes to show how far id Software were willing to go to push the limits of these machines.
+The thing that lets RAGE’s visual appeal down slightly is the number of texture pop-ins whenever motion is applied to the setting.
+It’s no good having those mouth-watering textures if they’re blurred for a good ten seconds on approach.
+Although these pop-ins can be very annoying it just goes to show how far id Software was willing to go to push the limits of these machines.

 After you experience the first couple hours of RAGE it’s clear to see that its priorities lie in being a fantastic shooter.
 Though RAGE gives you a huge stomping ground to play in, a lot of the bigger areas are only there for you to be able to drive around in your buggy.
 The main structure for missions will see you traveling to a specific location and shooting your way to your goal, and that is where the majority of the fun lies in RAGE.